Thomas Jefferson and slavery: Virginia emancipation law modified

-In 1806, with concern developing over the rise in the number of free blacks, the Virginia General Assembly modified the 1782 slave law to discourage free blacks from living in the state.
+In 1806, with concern developing over the rise in the number of free black people, the Virginia General Assembly modified the 1782 slave law to discourage free black people from living in the state.
 It permitted re-enslavement of freedmen who remained in the state for more than 12 months.
-This forced newly freed blacks to leave enslaved kin behind.
+This forced newly freed black people to leave enslaved kin behind.
 As slaveholders had to petition the legislature directly to gain permission for manumitted freedmen to stay in the state, there was a decline in manumissions after this date.

 Ended international slave trade

 In 1808, Jefferson denounced the international slave trade and called for a law to make it a crime.
 He told Congress in his 1806 annual message, such a law was needed to "withdraw the citizens of the United States from all further participation in those violations of human rights ... which the morality, the reputation, and the best interests of our country have long been eager to proscribe."
 Congress complied and on March 2, 1807, Jefferson signed the Act Prohibiting Importation of Slaves into law; it took effect 1 January 1808 and made it a federal crime to import or export slaves from abroad.

 By 1808, every state but South Carolina had followed Virginia's lead from the 1780s in banning importation of slaves.
 By 1808, with the growth of the domestic slave population enabling development of a large internal slave trade, slaveholders did not mount much resistance to the new law, presumably because the authority of Congress to enact such legislation was expressly authorized by the Constitution, and was fully anticipated during the Constitutional Convention in 1787.
 The end of international trade also increased the monetary value of existing slaves.
-Jefferson did not lead the campaign to prohibit the importation of slaves.
-Historian John Chester Miller rated Jefferson's two major presidential achievements as the Louisiana Purchase and the abolition of the international slave trade.
+Although Jefferson did not lead the campaign to prohibit the importation of slaves, Historian John Chester Miller rated Jefferson's two major presidential achievements as the Louisiana Purchase and the abolition of the international slave trade.